Bodarnn/birds/README.md

 This project that has gotten away from me recently.
-It's a library for processing structured data in JavaScript.
-It's kinda like NumPy and Pandas in Python.
 Older versions were more feature-complete, but had worse performance.
 You can see Birds in action at [Sanctuary Stats](https://bodarnn.github.io/sanctuary-stats/).

 # birds